Welcome!

 Thank you for visiting The Second9Months in Seattle, Washington!

-I accept AETNA** insurance for home and virtual consultations.
+I accept **AETNA and **UNITED insurance.
 Many insurance companies offer full reimbursement.

 **Information Regarding This Practice and Corona Virus**